NGASHBAUGH/15-interactive/README.md

 # Plot.ly Challenge - JavaScript, Plot.ly, and an Interactive Dashboard

-In this repository I utilized JavaScript app to create an interactive dashboard that updates itself based off of the selection made from the dropdown.
+In this repository I utilized JavaScript app to create an interactive dashboard that updates itself based off the selection made from the dropdown.
 When the user selects an id from the dropdown the bar graph, bubble chart, and demographic info update.
 To view the application please go to the following link (https://ngashbaugh.github.io/StarterCode/)

 ![Dropdown](https://github.com/NGASHBAUGH/Plotly_Dashboard/blob/master/Images/my-images/Capture.PNG)